 I believe that your current physical capabilities shouldn’t dictate whether you do a triathlon or not (unless you're injured...heal first!).
-In most triathlons you’ll see people of all experience levels, shapes, and sizes that are swimming, biking, running, and even either being pushed or in tow.
+In most triathlons you’ll see folks of all experience levels, shapes, and sizes that are swimming, biking, running, and even being pushed or in tow.
 It doesn’t matter if you come from an active background or if you come from sitting on the couch all day.
 Triathlon welcomes YOU!

 It might sound a bit cliche (bear with me on this!)...but what really matters most is your mindset and attitude.